Quantum entanglement provides a competitive advantage in adversarial games: Introduction

-Competitive environments arise in many fields, from quantitative trading \cite{Treynor1981-co, Treynor1999-au} to modern reinforcement learning \cite{Silver2016-jm, Silver2017-db, Silver2017-hq}, where one player's gain is usually another's loss.
+Competitive environments arise in many fields, from quantitative trading \cite{Treynor1981-co, Treynor1999-au} to modern reinforcement learning (RL) \cite{Silver2016-jm, Silver2017-db, Silver2017-hq}, where one player's gain is usually another's loss.
 In game theory, the simplest abstraction of this antagonism is the two-player zero-sum game, whose value under optimal play is characterised by the minimax theorem \cite{v-Neumann1928-ai}.
 Many competitive decision problems are sequential rather than one-shot, and can be formalised as (zero-sum) stochastic games—also known as Markov games—in which two agents repeatedly act in a shared state with stochastic transitions \cite{Shapley1953-ls, Littman1994-mx}.
 This perspective aligns naturally with modern RL, where self-play in competitive games has powered several landmark research \cite{Silver2016-jm, Silver2017-db, Silver2017-hq}.
-Pong provides a particularly controlled example: it is a classic two-player competitive game, and common RL benchmark formulations assign rewards that are largely anti-symmetric between the two sides (e.g., $\pm 1$ on scoring), making it a close approximation to a zero-sum Markov game \cite{ALEPaper, Mnih2013-by, Mnih2015-ip}.
+Pong provides a simple, controlled environment to explore modified learning dynamics in the presence of adversarial play.
+It is a classic two-player competitive game, and a common RL benchmark formulation assigns rewards that are largely anti-symmetric between the two sides (e.g., $\pm 1$ on scoring), making it a close approximation to a zero-sum Markov game \cite{ALEPaper, Mnih2013-by, Mnih2015-ip}.
+Recently, Pong has also been used as a platform to demonstrate learning in neuroplastic biological samples \cite{Kagan2022-rq}.
 These competitive benchmarks, therefore, offer a natural testbed for probing whether uniquely quantum resources—most notably entanglement—can yield measurable benefits for learning and decision making.

 Quantum computing has long been anticipated to deliver improvements over classical algorithms across a range of domains, including optimisation, quantum system simulation, and machine learning, by offering advantages in computational complexity and predictive performance.
 A canonical example is Grover’s search algorithm, where quantum superposition enables an oracle to evaluate all database entries in parallel, yielding a quadratic speedup with $\mathcal{O}(\sqrt{N})$ time complexity \cite{grover1996fastquantummechanicalalgorithm}.
 Beyond superposition, other non-classical quantum resources have also been shown to provide advantages: quantum contextuality underpins the memory advantage of contextual recurrent neural networks (CRNNs) over classical recurrent neural networks (RNNs) \cite{Anschuetz2023-mk}.
 Among these resources, quantum entanglement is widely regarded as a key enabler of quantum advantage.
 Entanglement enables models and algorithms to exploit quantum correlations that lack classical counterparts, potentially enhancing the expressive power and learning efficiency of quantum machine learning (QML) architectures.
 To date, however, systematic empirical evidence for such benefits remains limited.
 Existing benchmarking studies have primarily focused on supervised learning, particularly (binary) classification tasks \cite{Bowles2024-kb}.
 Within this setting, the data reuploading model \cite{Perez-Salinas2020-gi}, also known as the quantum Fourier model (QFM) \cite{Schuld2021-kv}, stands out as one of the few quantum models for which entanglement has been shown to improve classification accuracy \cite{Bowles2024-kb}.
 These results suggest that entanglement can meaningfully enhance the performance of variational quantum models, motivating further investigation of its impact beyond supervised learning scenarios.